 What to Expect

-Newark Airport (code: EWR) is spread over three large terminals.
-The free AirTrain Newark connects all terminals, running every three minutes during peak times.
+Newark Airport (code: EWR) is spread over three large terminals (A, B, and C).
+The free AirTrain Newark connects all terminals, operating every 3 minutes during peak hours (typically 5 AM to midnight) and every 15 minutes overnight.
 Once inside your terminal, anticipate lots of walking to reach your gate and other facilities.
+Terminal A was modernized in 2023, improving passenger experience.

 Travellers often report on long, slow security lines, so arrive earlier than normal for peace of mind.
 On the plus side, you’ll find plenty of eating, drinking, and shopping establishments to pass the time.
 Unfortunately, the airport doesn’t have any 24/7 eatery at the time of our December 2024 update, but passengers can connect to the unlimited free WiFi.
 Several airport lounges offer fee-based entry to economy-class travellers who want to upgrade their layover.